LewyseK/Mortgage-Calculator/README.md

 # Mortgage-Calculator
-This is a program that calculates mortgage repayments a period.
+This is a program that calculates mortgage repayments a period- in years.